nikhatmi/object_detection/README.md

 # object_detection
-object detection using deep learning
+object detection using deep learning by YOLOv8